deepakkumarnd/parrot/README.md

 ```
 $ parrot new blog                     # scaffold a blog from the skeleton
 $ cd blog
-$ parrot post --title "Hello world"   # add a post and link it from the index page
+$ parrot post --title "Hello world"   # add a post — it appears in the generated index automatically
 $ parrot serve                        # build, then serve on http://localhost:8000 and rebuild on change
 ```